 Design

 The first thing we need to look at is the design.
 After all, judging a book by its cover is in human nature.
-Sure, both of these speakers sound great, but how do they stack up as articles of home décor?
+Sure, both of these speakers sound fantastic, but how do they stack up as articles of domestic décor?

 If you’re looking for a stylish yet inconspicuous audio system that can seamlessly blend into a minimalistic background, the Sonos:Play 5 is a godsend.